xdbfoundation/go/clients/frontierclient/README.md

 `frontierclient` is a [DigitalBits Go SDK](https://github.com/xdbfoundation/docs/tree/master/reference) package that provides client access to a frontier server.
 It supports all endpoints exposed by the [frontier API](https://github.com/xdbfoundation/go/tree/master/services/frontier).

-This project is maintained by the DigitalBits Development Foundation.
+This project is maintained by the XDB Foundation.

 ## Getting Started
 This library is aimed at developers building Go applications that interact with the [DigitalBits network](https://www.digitalbits.io/).
 It allows users to query the network and submit transactions to the network.
 The recommended transaction builder for Go programmers is [txnbuild](https://github.com/xdbfoundation/go/tree/master/txnbuild).
 Together, these two libraries provide a complete DigitalBits SDK.